linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 Page 5:
 https://d0.awsstatic.com/whitepapers/aws-securing-data-at-rest-with-encryption.pdf

-Another option would be to use file system-level encryption, which works by stacking an encrypted file system on top of an existing file system.
+"Another option would be to use file system-level encryption, which works by stacking an encrypted file system on top of an existing file system.
-This method is typically used to encrypt a specific directory.
+This method is typically used to encrypt a specific directory."

 ---